Glazer Capital LLC Sells 621,696 Shares of Khosla Ventures Acquisition Co. III (NASDAQ:KVSC)

-Glazer Capital LLC cut its holdings in shares of Khosla Ventures Acquisition Co.
-III (NASDAQ:KVSC – Get Rating) by 62.8% during the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 368,295 shares of the company’s stock after selling 621,696 shares during the period.
+Glazer Capital LLC reduced its stake in Khosla Ventures Acquisition Co.
+III (NASDAQ:KVSC – Get Rating) by 62.8% during the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 368,295 shares of the company’s stock after selling 621,696 shares during the period.
 Glazer Capital LLC’s holdings in Khosla Ventures Acquisition Co.
-III were worth $3,602,000 at the end of the most recent quarter.
+III were worth $3,602,000 as of its most recent filing with the Securities and Exchange Commission.

-A number of other large investors have also bought and sold shares of KVSC.
-Mizuho Markets Americas LLC bought a new stake in Khosla Ventures Acquisition Co.
-III during the 3rd quarter worth approximately $10,858,000.
-Aristeia Capital LLC bought a new stake in Khosla Ventures Acquisition Co.
-III during the 2nd quarter worth approximately $7,667,000.
-Bank of Montreal Can grew its position in Khosla Ventures Acquisition Co.
-III by 48.7% during the 3rd quarter.
-Bank of Montreal Can now owns 2,082,004 shares of the company’s stock worth $20,382,000 after acquiring an additional 682,276 shares during the last quarter.
-CSS LLC IL grew its position in Khosla Ventures Acquisition Co.
-III by 35.5% during the 2nd quarter.
-CSS LLC IL now owns 1,387,931 shares of the company’s stock worth $13,505,000 after acquiring an additional 363,303 shares during the last quarter.
-Finally, Toronto Dominion Bank bought a new stake in Khosla Ventures Acquisition Co.
-III during the 2nd quarter worth approximately $3,408,000.
+Other large investors also recently modified their holdings of the company.
+PenderFund Capital Management Ltd. grew its stake in shares of Khosla Ventures Acquisition Co.
+III by 93.9% in the 1st quarter.
+PenderFund Capital Management Ltd. now owns 6,400 shares of the company’s stock valued at $78,000 after purchasing an additional 3,100 shares during the period.
+Segantii Capital Management Ltd bought a new stake in Khosla Ventures Acquisition Co.
+III during the 2nd quarter worth approximately $74,000.
+Ergoteles LLC bought a new stake in Khosla Ventures Acquisition Co.
+III during the 3rd quarter worth approximately $112,000.
+State Street Corp bought a new stake in Khosla Ventures Acquisition Co.
+III during the 1st quarter worth approximately $123,000.
+Finally, Fountainhead AM LLC bought a new stake in Khosla Ventures Acquisition Co.
+III during the 2nd quarter worth approximately $361,000.
 95.14% of the stock is currently owned by institutional investors.

 Khosla Ventures Acquisition Co.
 III Stock Performance